DonCanjas/mpv-webp-generator/README.md

 * Remake the section that handles hardsubbing to support not only srt, but also ass/ssa keeping its styles.
 Using `-map` should be a good idea.
 * Add support for a config file to customize not only webp's settings, but also keybindings and output directory. (at least I can't make it work on my pc)
-* Add automatic crop to crop black borders out of video without interfiring with DAR.
+* Add automatic crop to crop black borders out of video without interfering with DAR.
 User must be able to enable and disable this feature via .conf file.